 The alarm pounds into your sleeping brain at 5am and you instantly remember the promise you made to yourself to go for a run.
-Your motivation is your own - it could be to improve your overall health, train for an upcoming race, living long to be a pain in the butt for your children or whatever.
+Your motivation is your own - it could be to improve your overall health, train for an upcoming race, living longer to be a pain in the butt for your children or whatever.
 Perhaps you're in your own bed or a swanky hotel somewhere.
 Still, the running shoes are right next to you, calling you, pleading with you, but all you can think about is your packed schedule for the day with every hour stacked- meetings, calls, lunch and an overwhelming tasks list.
 Being an executive isn't always easy but one common denominator of the most successful people in the world is that they wake up early and exercise.
 Pro Tip: read Extreme Ownership.

 1. If you're traveling you can stuff your run shoes with running shorts, tops, energy gels and even swimsuit and goggles